 These are not all the possible side effects of Dysport.
 For more information, ask your doctor or pharmacist or read the Full Prescribing Information.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

 Things to discuss with your child's doctor

 Questions to ask about Dysport treatment

-- What should I expect from Dysport treatment?
+- What results can I expect with Dysport injections?

-- When should I schedule another treatment session?
+- When do I schedule another treatment appointment?